yoooooola/GraphPartitioning-GA/README.md

 # Genetic Algorithm for Graph Partitioning

 > ## a.
 Justification of why you have chosen your topic.
-> Graph partioning is a one of the NP-hard combinatorial optimization problems.
+> Graph partioning is a one of the NP-complete combinatorial optimization problems.
 We can find many papers applying genetic algorithm to the graph partiioning problem.
-> Among those papers, I decided to apply the method from the journal paper **"Genetic Algorithm and Graph Partitioning" written by Thang Nguyen Bui and Byung Ro Moon.**
+> In here, I decided to apply the method from the journal paper **"Genetic Algorithm and Graph Partitioning" written by Thang Nguyen Bui and Byung Ro Moon.**
 >
 > * **Why Graph Partitioning is important?**
 >